solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### ARM template

+TODO: Update to Microsoft Repo

 Azure provides a [Quickstart document][25] with a basic ARM template for a Flexible Server deployment.
 We have also provided an ARM template to support the applications explored in this guide (https://github.com/azure/azure-postgresql/tree/master/DeveloperGuide/step-0-create-development-vm/basic-template/template.json).
 The Azure sample template requires additional parameters to run.
 It can be deployed with the `New-AzResourceGroupDeployment` PowerShell command in the Quickstart or the `az deployment group create` CLI command.
+You can also paste it into a new deployment in the Azure Portal.

 ### Bicep